-10.4 Holding Impermissible Securities Following a Drawdown.
-In the event that a manager's account exceeds the percentage of account limitations set forth in Sections 6.0 - 9.0 hereof as the result of a portfolio withdrawal, the manager shall provide to OST within 2 business days, a detailed plan foeleted: remediation of the allocation to within the permissible percentage of account limitation.
-Such plan shall eleted: The include: any expected paydowns on structured securities, expected maturities and expected cash flow items.
+11.4 Holding Impermissible Securities Following a Drawdown.
+In the event that a manager's account exceeds the percentage of account limitations set forth in Sections 5.0 - 10.0 hereof as the result of a portfolio withdrawal, the manager shall provide to OST within two (2) business days, a detailed plan for remediation of the allocation to within the permissible percentage of account limitation.
+Such plan shall include: any expected pay-downs on structured securities, expected maturities and expected cash flow items.
 The manager and OST shall work together to determine a prudent path for remediation, with care taken to manage the overall portfolio risk and implications of any book gains or losses within the portfolio.

-10.5 Mutual or Commingled Fund Exceptions to Guidelines.
+11.5 Mutual or Commingled Fund Exceptions to Guidelines.
 The Board recognizes that (i) mutual funds and other types of commingled investment vehicles can provide, under some circumstances, lower costs and better diversification than can be obtained with a separately managed fund pursuing the same investment objectives and (ii) such funds cannot customize their investment policies to conform to the guidelines set out herein.
 In such cases, the policies of such funds shall supersede these guidelines and are exempt from the policies and restrictions specified herein.

-Originally adopted January 18, 1982Revised December 12, 2014

-Revised August 12, 2015

-Revised August 10, 2016
+Originally adopted January 18, 1982 Revised December 12, 2014 Revised August 12, 2015 Revised August 10, 2016 Revised May 14, 2018 Revised August 28, 2019

-eleted: ¶